OwenFeik/realmview/README.md

     * /project should show the same page but empty, with prompt to save the project and create a scene
 * Game
-    * Feedback for when connection a game as a given CLIENT_KEY fails
+    * Feedback for when connecting to a game as a given CLIENT_KEY fails
+    * Permission levels
+        * Users should be either a player or an editor
+        * Editor should be able to configure permissions by layer, allowing or forbidding users to

+            * Move sprites
+            * Add sprites
 * Callum requests
     * docs.google.com/document/d/1uKsAKS-huxNqc4kuHFot0McXTLlT3p83ojEalAcBtK0/